ks6088ts-labs/baseline-environment-on-azure-bicep/infra/scenarios/event-grid-mqtt/README.md

 This is a scenario for pub-sub to MQTT messages on Event Grid Namespace.

+## Set up Bicep parameters

-## Prepare client certificate and thumbprint
+### Prepare client certificate and thumbprint

-See [Generate sample client certificate and thumbprint](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal#generate-sample-client-certificate-and-thumbprint) to generate a sample client certificate and thumbprint.
+Follow the procedure described in [Generate sample client certificate and thumbprint](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal#generate-sample-client-certificate-and-thumbprint) to generate a sample client certificate and thumbprint.
 Then overwrite thumbprints parameters for each client defined in [main.parameters.bicepparam](./main.parameters.bicepparam).

 ## Deploy resources on Azure